 You can even take odd jobs around the neighborhood.
 Start a small dog-walking service or pull weeds from gardens and lawns for a small fee.
 Any amount of income can help, and lots of neighbors are willing to pay a little bit for some tasks.

-One of the best ways to save up for college is by taking a part-time job.
+One of the best ways to save up money for college is by taking a part-time job.
 Whether it’s in the summer or during the school year, even a minimum wage opportunity can be a big help.
 Paychecks are a great source of steady revenue that should also be paid right into your savings account.

 Ok, so maybe lemonade stands are more for younger kids–but the point still stands!
 Get creative.
 If you have a particular skill, but that talent to work.
 Crafty people can make some art and sell it online.
 Organize a garage sale and get rid of some old things while earning some money in return.
 Offer up services to your fellow students, like editing papers or tutoring in a subject you’re good at.